 Welcome to Youth Engaged in Philanthropy (YEP)

-Youth Engaged in Philanthropy (YEP) is in its 11th year as a youth-led committee of the DeKalb County Community Foundation.
+In the fall of 2020, Youth Engaged in Philanthropy (YEP) begins its 12th year as a youth-led committee of the DeKalb County Community Foundation.
 The mission of YEP is to improve the quality of life for youth in DeKalb County.

-Thank you to those who continue to provide support and direction for this very important youth initiative.
+THANK YOU to the many donors who continue to provide support and direction for this very important youth initiative.
 And thank you to all our members, alumni, advisors, and community partners.
 Together, we are making a positive impact and improving the quality of life for youth in DeKalb County.

 Year in Review